misterhaan/lana/CONTRIBUTING.md

 ## JavaScript
 - Use modules.
 If there’s a main object or class defined in a file, make it the default module export.
 - Use Vue where possible.
-JQuery should mainly be used for AJAX or in custom Vue bindings.
 - Vue components should usually be their own file for easier reusability.
 - Filenames should be the camelCase form of the default export, with the lowercase `.js` extension.